mkalus/goggler/README.md

 Point your Browser to the URL: `http://localhost:8080/?url=https%3A%2F%2Fduckduckgo.com%2F&wait=2000`

-**Note:** Googler uses ChromeDP and needs Chrome or Chromium to work.
+**Note:** Goggler uses ChromeDP and needs Chrome or Chromium to work.
 This means it has to be able to access and start Chrome or Chromium somehow (Chrome in path variable or the like).

 ## Parameters